Shark Tank Muscle Builder / Testosterone Booster Scam – WATCH THIS!

 If you go to the url rockyourworld.rocks, they actually try to make it out to be the official Hustler Magazine website.

-The last issue is the comments at the bottom of the page.
 They are disguised to look like Facebook comments in a sort of piss poor way, but they are clearly NOT Facebook comments.

 If they really were Facebook comments, you would be able to click on the persons name and see their basic profile information, and you’d also be able to post a comment yourself, which in this case is impossible to do so.

-So you may be asking yourself, why would they do all of this?
 Why make up this fake news article, when in reality they are giving it away for free anyway.

 Well here’s where things start to turn south.